 While WordPress is widely used, its reliance on plugins made some of my desired design improvements more limited than I hoped.
 Despite these constraints, the new site had meaningful outcomes: reduced support call volume, increased engagement with key pages, and smoother customer conversations now that we had better pages to reference.

 WinWedge streamlines data collection from measuring devices into destinations like Excel.
 Its flexibility is a core selling point, allowing users to customize dozens of settings for bespoke workflow automation.
-However, the complex interface can leave users struggling to navigate and comprehend effectively.
+While the core functionality was robust, its interface design created unnecessary barriers to users trying to complete basic setup.

 -